dindinet/netlify-cms-test/site/content/_index.md

 The next question is 'How much will it cost?'

-So now we have to have a bigger conversation because before we can answer that we need to know a lot more about what you want to achieve with your website.
+So now we have to have a bigger conversation because before we can answer that I need to know a lot more about what you want to achieve with your website.

-You see I prefer to work with people who have clear goals.
+You see, I prefer to work with people who have clear goals.
 Goals keep everyone involved on their toes.
 More importantly goals are a destination and when we have a destination we can plan the journey.

 A typical website journey starts with your customers(your audience) and their goals.